willasm/project-notes/README.md

 ## Snippets for pre-defined tag blocks
 Snippets are provided for the pre-defined tag blocks.
 They can be entered by typing the prefixes...
+Note: To enable snippets selection menu in comments, add this line to your settings.json file.
+"editor.quickSuggestions.comments": true

 - `tagmaintitle`
 - `tagsubtitle`
 - `taghiddentitle`